Hwasong-11B: History

 Hwasong-11B made its public debut on 10 August 2019 with a flight test.
 Another test-fire occurred on 16 August 2019.
 A third flight test was also carried out on 21 March 2020.
-Between the March 2020 test and January 2022 test, North Korea featured Hwasong-11B (then known by its US designation) in military parades on 10 October 2020 and 14 January 2021, as well as the “Self-Defence 2021” military exhibition in October 2021, where North Korea revealed official name of the missile.
+Later, North Korea featured Hwasong-11B in military parades on 10 October 2020 and 14 January 2021, as well as the "Self-Defence 2021" military exhibition in October 2021, where North Korea revealed official name of the missile.

-North Korea also unveiled a tan-coloured version of Hwasong-11B during the “Self-Defence 2021” military exhibition.
+North Korea also unveiled a tan-coloured version of Hwasong-11B during the "Self-Defence 2021" military exhibition.
+After the exhibition, a further test of Hwasong-11B occurred on 17 January 2022, where North Korea declared it under production.

 Hwasong-11B also appeared in military parades on 25 April 2022, 8 February 2023, as well as on 27 July 2023, when North Korea unveiled truck-type TEL of Hwasong-11B.
 A further test-fire took place on 30 August 2023.

 According to the International Institute for Strategic Studies (IISS), as of 2025, North Korea is possessing more than nine Hwasong-11B launchers.
 These launchers are assessed as "in test" by the IISS.

-Usage during Russian invasion of Ukraine
+Russian use in Ukraine

-On 15 February 2024, a Hwasong-11B was claimed to be shot down in Ukraine, near Kyiv.

-A day later, on 16 February 2024, Ukrainian data showed 24 missiles, including Hwasong-11B type, being used by Russia, allegedly with low accuracy.
+In February 2024, Ukraine claimed to shoot down Hwasong-11B missiles, with Ukrainian media confirming an interception on 15 February near Kyiv.
+A day after the claimed shooting down, Ukrainian data showed 24 missiles, including Hwasong-11B, being used by Russia, allegedly with low accuracy.

+In August 2024, the Conflict Armament Research documented the debris of four additional North Korean ballistic missiles that landed in Ukraine.
+These debris, retrieved in Bila Tserkva, Vitrova Balka and Rozhivka, may be from Hwasong-11B.

-According to Ukraine, at the start of 2025, North Korea had supplied at least 148 ballistic missiles of two types, including Hwasong-11B.
+According to Ukraine, at the start of 2025, North Korea had supplied 148 ballistic missiles of two types, including Hwasong-11B.

+In April 2026, a Ukrainian report revealed that North Korean ballistic missiles (including Hwasong-11B) used by Russia in 2024 were made using commercial electronics with outdated manufacturing methods (up to 50 years old) and used less energy-efficient fuel, requiring North Korean missiles to use larger engines to achieve the same range as Russian counterpart.
+Four months later, Ukraine claimed that North Korea had supplied another batch of 40 Hwasong-11A and 11B missiles to Russia and would deploy a missile unit that could be equipped with six launchers and additional 120 missiles (including Hwasong-11B).